St Bede's College Manchester

 We are part of a great tradition

-When talking about World Book Day, celebrated every first Thursday of March, it is impossible not to recognise the fundamental role that libraries play in the acquisition of knowledge, becoming the intangible and intrinsic value of any society.
-Books are the gateway to education and learning and, therefore, the more people have access to them, the better the opportunities for economic, social and educational development.
+When talking about, celebrated every first Thursday of March, it is impossible not to recognise the fundamental role that libraries play in the acquisition of knowledge, becoming the intangible and intrinsic value of any society.
+Books are the and learning and, therefore, the more people have access to them, the better the opportunities for economic, social and educational development.
 Mahatma Gandhi recognised the cultural importance of sharing when he said that “no culture could survive if it tried to be exclusive”; therefore, the main impetus for spreading the joy of reading is to preserve our culture for future generations.

 Unfortunately, however, this collective memory, which gives identity to peoples and facilitates critical thinking, has sometimes been the target of totalitarians and fanatics.
 The destruction of cultural heritage has been used as a tactic in armed conflicts with tragic results for the memory of civilisations.
 We remember the burning of the Library of Alexandria, destroyed in 48 B.C., to the more recent ones for their belligerence and voracity such as the bombing of the Library of Sarajevo, where dozens of citizens made a human chain to save as much as possible from the flames despite the siege of snipers.